hchiam/learning-lint-staged/README.md

 npx mrm lint-staged
 ```

-Then your package.json should look something like this:
+Then clean up your package.json to look something like this:

 ```json
 {